frankstallone/frankstall.one/src/content/blog/faster-websites-with-the-picture-element.md

 For traditional files, software like [ImageOptim](https://imageoptim.com/) can help you perform lossless or lossy image compression.
 Lossless is a data compression method with no loss of information.
 Lossy is a data compression approach that can greatly decrease the file size with a varying degree of loosing information.

 Using a program like ImageOptim is a manual process.
-There are other services out there like [Cloudflare Images](https://developers.cloudflare.com/images/) that provides an API to transform and optimize your images.
+There are other services out there like [Cloudinary](https://cloudinary.com/documentation/responsive_images#dynamic_image_transformation%E2%80%8B%E2%80%8B) that provides an API to transform and optimize your images.
 What I love about Astro, a wonderful web framework, is that [it has a Picture component](https://docs.astro.build/en/guides/images/#picture-) that lifts a lot of the work of creating a single `<picture>` element.

 ### Summary